 And he sent to his father these things: ten donkeys loaded with the good things of Egypt, and ten female donkeys loaded with grain, bread, and food for his father for the journey.Genesis 45:23

-Joseph’s glory is greater than Jacob’s glory.
-This is because Jacob’s glory was wealth alone, and Joseph’s glory was wealth plus authority.
+Joseph’s glory is more significant than Jacob’s glory because Jacob’s glory was wealth alone, whereas Joseph’s glory was wealth plus authority.

 - Jesus Christ’s glory at His transfiguration and then coronation is the benchmark for all other glory.

 - All glory in the Old Testament must be looked at through the the lens of God’s will for His son and daughters to be glorified.

 - The first time glory is used in the Old Testament relates to Abraham’s riches coming from the blessing of God.

 - As glory progresses through the forefather’s it changes from riches to wealth and then starting at Joseph, a possessing of wealth, authority and responsibility.